 The present church, a plain four square building, dates from 1794 and replaced an earlier one of 1225

 The church overlooks the Solway Firth and dates back to 1120.
 It is almost entirely Norman in character with a beautiful central Norman arch.

 A delightful church of c.1150.
 Little evidence remains of its Norman origins due to repairs and extensions in the 16th and 19th centuries.

-We are Christians who seek to proclaim Jesus as Lord in this beautiful part of the Lake District:
+We are Christians who seek to proclaim Jesus as Lord in Word and Deed in this beautiful part of the Lake District:

 The Team comprises eleven Church Of England parishes extending to about 150 square miles of the Northern Fells and Solway Plain.
 (Map of the area)